 Focus on Your Breathing

 Something as simple as paying attention to your breathing can be considered practicing mindfulness.
 Taking a few minutes to practice taking some slow, deep breaths can take your mind off all of your spiraling thoughts and focus on your body.
-It allows for you to be more in the moment and slows you down.
+It allows for you to be more at the moment and slows you down.
 While focusing on your breathing, it can be helpful to pay attention to what your body does as you breathe.
 Pay attention to each breath as it is entering and leaving the body.
 This simple practice can leave you feeling more centered and calm.